Foundations of regular variation on topological spaces: Modulus

 \begin{definition} Assume that $\modulus$ is a modulus on $\XX$.
 The \emph{polar decomposition} is the map $\rho:\{\modulus\in (0,\infty)\}\to\SS_\modulus\times\Rpp$ given by

 \end{definition}

-If the modulus is continuous, and the scaling is continuous, then the polar decomposition is a homeomorphism between $\{\modulus \in(0,\infty)\}$ and $\SS_\modulus\times\Rpp$.
-In the absence of continuity one has to impose some stronger topological properties on the spaces.
-For instance, if $\XX$ is Polish and the modulus is not necessarily continuous, then the polar decomposition is a measurable bijection between $\{\modulus\in(0,\infty)\}$ and $\SS_\modulus\times\Rpp$ with the corresponding Borel $\sigma$-algebras.
-For the sake of completeness, we provide the proof of the following result from \cite[Lemma~3.3(iii)]{evan:mol18} in case of a Souslin space $\XX$.
+The polar decomposition is unique once the modulus, and consequently the corresponding transversal $\SS_\modulus$, is fixed.
+If both the modulus and the scaling are continuous, then the polar decomposition is a homeomorphism between $\{\modulus \in(0,\infty)\}$ and $\SS_\modulus\times\Rpp$ with the product of the topology induced on $\SS_\modulus$ and the Euclidean topology on $\Rpp$.
+In the absence of continuity, one has to impose some stronger topological properties on the spaces.
+For instance, if $\XX$ is Polish and the modulus is not necessarily continuous, then the polar decomposition is a measurable bijection between $\{\modulus\in(0,\infty)\}$ and $\SS_\modulus\times\Rpp$ endowed with their respective Borel $\sigma$-algebras.
+For the sake of completeness, we provide the proof of the following result from \cite[Lemma~3.3(iii)]{evan:mol18} for the case of a Souslin space $\XX$.

-\begin{lemma} Assume that the scaling acts free on a completely regular Souslin space $\XX$.
-Then a transversal exists if and only if there exists a modulus $\modulus$ on $\XX$ such that \eqref{eq:sphere} holds.
+\begin{lemma} Assume that the scaling acts freely on a completely regular Souslin space $\XX$.
+Then a transversal exists if and only if there exists a proper modulus $\modulus$ on $\XX$ such that \eqref{eq:sphere} holds.
 The map $x\mapsto(T_{\modulus(x)^{-1}}x,\modulus(x))$ is $\sB(\XX)/\sB(\SS)\otimes\sB(\Rpp)$-measurable, where $\sB(\SS)$ is the Borel $\sigma$-algebra induced on $\SS$. \end{lemma} \begin{proof} The topological assumptions on $\XX$ ensure that $\XX$ is perfectly normal, see \cite[Theorem~6.7.7]{bogachev07}, so that the Baire and Borel $\sigma$-algebras coincide.